 - Explain color theory and its relationship to additive and subtractive color spaces.

-- Discuss art elements and principles of two- and three-dimensional forms.
+- Discuss the art elements and principles of two- and three-dimensional forms.

 - Demonstrate basic art studio skills